dromi/dinero-voucer-scheduler/README.md

 # Dinero Voucher Scheduler

-This repository currently provides a helper script that verifies connectivity with the Dinero API using the credentials made available in the following environment variables:
+This repository currently provides a helper script that verifies connectivity with the Dinero API using the "personal integration" flow described in the Dinero documentation.
+The script expects the following environment variables to be defined:

 - `DINERO_CLIENT_ID`
 - `DINERO_CLIENT_SECRET`